Giardini della rotonda di Padova: Description of the garden

 The space between the water reservoir and the wall was used for a public garden, inaugurated in 1925 and named della Rotonda.
 To enter the garden one cross a stepped path starting from Vicolo Mazzini and continuing parallel to Viale della Rotonda.
 The path is characterized by five balconies with a circular fountain in the centre and each balcony is framed by a simple ring of grass.
 The presence of many fountains is due to the presence of the water reservoir.
 In every fountain there are many water-lilies which fill the visitors with a sense of pleasure and serenity.

 Every terrace is separated from the next by gardens and gravel paths shaped like a circular geometric garden with an axis perpendicular to the water reservoir.
 The style of the Rotonda Garden is a mixture of Liberty and Classicism but it also presents features of the 20th century.
 The architectural style recalls the late baroque, but it is also rich in classical references, for example the flower urns and the tower mausoleum are carried out with a secessionist taste, while the shape of the flower beds, (round elliptic and drop-like), are typically liberty.
 In the flower beds are low bushes that are reminiscent of palms and agaves.
 At first the garden was apparently meant to hold few shrubby plants to be exposed to the light so as to put the main elements in contact with the water of the garden.

 At present the garden is being neglected and the trees that live here have no intrinsic value.
 These trees represent a serious problem for the masonry banks because their roots push on them.

 The main entrance is characterized by an imposing wrought-iron railing in liberty style.
 The garden has and overturned- L-shape which proceeds long and narrow in the balcony and terraces and widens at the end of these, where the water reservoir is situated.
 On it there are geometric elements in the lower part, floral decorations in the central park and Padua coat of arms in the upper part.

 At the bottom of the garden there is the stately water reservoir; its main fountain, which has a temple form, is close to a strong terraced wall structure.
-Inside there are some circular pilasters connected to each other by means of perimeterl and radial concrete arches, disposed on two overlapping floors because they have to support the suspended water reservoir properly.
+Inside there are some circular pilasters connected to each other by means of perimeter and radial concrete arches, disposed on two overlapping floors because they have to support the suspended water reservoir properly.